thalen-lab/thalen-website-project/content/cmmc-implementation-guide.md

 ---

-## How NexDyne Can Help
+## How Thalen Technologies Can Help

-NexDyne Technology provides end-to-end CMMC implementation and certification support for defense contractors:
+Thalen Technologies provides end-to-end CMMC implementation and certification support for defense contractors:

 ### **CMMC Gap Assessment**
 Comprehensive evaluation of your current security posture against CMMC requirements with detailed remediation roadmap and cost estimates.